apollographql/apollo-tooling/README.md

 apollo-codegen generate **/*.graphql --schema schema.json --target scala --output operation-result-types.scala
 ```

+For the `typescript` and `flow` targets, you can choose to output to a directory and Apollo Codegen will split up the types by the queries they are used in.

 #### `gql` template support

 If the source file for generation is a javascript or typescript file, the codegen will try to extrapolate the queries inside the [gql tag](https://github.com/apollographql/graphql-tag) templates.